griptape-ai/griptape-docs/docs/griptape-tools/overview.md

 4. Run the app

 ## Using Poetry
-To get started with **Griptape** using poetry first create a new poetry project from the terminal:
+To get started with **griptape** using poetry first create a new poetry project from the terminal:
 ```
 % poetry new griptape-quickstart
 Created package griptape_quickstart in griptape-quickstart